-Navigate to the Office 2007 Work Files > Work Files > Merge Documents folder, type Field Trip Notice for the document name, then click on Save Now, at the bottom of the Mail Merge Task Pane, click on Next: Write your letter to proceed to Step 4 of the Mail Merge process You are going to have Word produce a customized, that is to say individualized, letter to send to the parents or guardians of each student in your class.
-As you can see, the form letter illustrated in Fig. 7.12 reports to parents on a field trip that their child will be going on.
-The placeholders (where the field names are enclosed by the << ... >> symbols) indicate the place in the form letter where data from the Address List database will be merged with the letters.
-But first, unless you already know what you're doing, follow these directions as you write the rest of the letter.
-Inserting the date You need to put the date at the top of your letter, immediately after the address in the Letters.doc template which, in a real situation, would be the official address of the school where you are a teacher.
+In the File menu select Save As Navigate to the Work Files for Office 2013 > Data Files > Word Documents folder, type Field Trip Notice for the document name, then click on Save Now, at the bottom of the Mail Merge Task Pane, click on Next: Write your letter to proceed to Step 4 of the Mail Merge process You are going to have Word produce a customized, that is to say individualized, letter to send to the parents or guardians of each student in your class.
+The form letter illustrated in Fig. 7.13 on the previous page reports to parents on a field trip that their child will be taking.
+The placeholders (where the field names are enclosed by the << ... >> symbols) indicate the place in the form letter where data from the Address List database will be merged with each of the letters.
+Unless you already know what you're doing, follow these directions carefully as you write the letter.

+Inserting the date You need to put the date at the top of your Field Trip Notice document, immediately after the address, which, in a real situation, would be the official address of the school where you are a teacher.
 Position the cursor on the blank line immediately after the address at the top of the page You learned in Lesson 1 that you can have Microsoft Word fill in the current date for you (assuming the date set in your computer is correct, of course!).
 You have two possibilities here.
 Either: